-Note: ^a ATC code: Anatomical Therapeutic Chemical code ^b PIEDs: performance and image enhancing drugs. ^c Other psychotropic medicines were classified under Other medicines in previous bulletins (see Methods of the previous bulletin for the former classification). ^d Some drugs belong under more than one ATC code, e.g. promethazine is under both D04AA and R06AD, and lidocaine is under D04AB, N01BB, R02AD and S01HA.
-Given they are all classed under "Other medicines" the lack of mutual exclusivity of ATC classes is not an issue.
-Where mutual exclusivity of ATC code is an issue for our categorisations (e.g. for benzodiazepines and opioids), we have noted the exclusions in the description column.
+Note: a ATC code: Anatomical Therapeutic Chemical code b PIEDs: performance and image enhancing drugs. c Other psychotropic medicines were classified under Other medicines in the bulletins before the year 2023 (see Methods of the last bulletin of the year 2022 for the former classification). d Some drugs belong under more than one ATC code, e.g. promethazine is under both D04AA and R06AD, and lidocaine is under D04AB, N01BB, R02AD and S01HA.
+Given they are all classed under "Other medicines" the lack of mutual exclusivity of ATC code is an issue for our categorisations (e.g. for benzodiazepines and opioids), we have noted the exclusions in the description column.